-Mr. Ylarregui serves as ACA Senior Vice President of Field Operations and has 26 years of Farm Credit experience.
+Mr. Ylarregui serves as ACA Senior Vice President, Relationship Management and has 28 years of Farm Credit experience.
 Mr. Ylarregui is responsible for loan origination and servicing, branch management, and achieving individual and branch portfolio credit quality standards and profitability.
 He was hired in September 1990 and has served in various capacities including Loan Officer, Portfolio Manager, and Madera Branch Manager.
 He has served in his current capacity since February 1, 2014.